 Comparative market analysis

-What is it?
 A comparative market analysis (CMA) is an estimate of the current market value of your home based on recent sales of properties similar to yours.
+It helps you set an appropriate listing price, so you don’t underprice or overprice your home.

 Seller’s net sheet

-What do you do with it?
-Keep it on hand to stay on top of what you’ll earn from your home sale.
-You’ll also need this FSBO document for your closing statement once the sale is finalized.
+This document helps you keep track of the money coming in and going out throughout the home sale process, so you stay on top of what you’ll earn from your home sale.
+You’ll need this FSBO document for your closing statement once the sale is finalized.

 How can you get it?
 If you sell FSBO, the number crunching is your responsibility.
 If you sell with an agent, they’ll provide one based on the list price, then do other versions as you compare various offers and counteroffers.